Oushesh/docker_test/README.md

    * Waiting for this come: Github Codespaces
      * Until Then: Use replit.com to test a github Machine Learning code.
         * If you need more space, buy the hacker membership of 5 bucks/month
         * TODO: Find a way to fast-inference test pretrained models.
-(Colab does not work so much)
+(Use paperspace cloud to test the repos: Build docker and always for fast testing)

    * Once the code works and you run without errors, fast-configure Docker-File